Tianchengzheng/cs103-PA02/README.md

 This app uses SQL to run an app that tracks a user's transactions.
 Transactions can be added, searched for, shown, deleted, and summarized based on categories and dates.

-Below is a script showing pylint and pytest results, and demonstrating the app usage:
+Below is a script showing pylint and pytest results, and demonstrating the app usage.
+This is copyied from the transcript.

+# script start and cd
 ``` bash

 Script started on Wed Mar 23 22:06:23 2022